Bijections for generalized Tamari intervals via orientations: Bijection using separating decompositions

 \section{Bijection using separating decompositions}

 Several bijections are known between $\cR_{i,j}$ and other combinatorial families (which are called \emph{Baxter families}, a survey is given in~\cite{FFNO11}).
 Our aim here is to pick one such bijection and show that it specializes nicely to the subfamily $\cG_{i,j}\subset\cR_{i,j}$.
-We pick the bijection from~\cite{FPS09} for separating decompositions, but have to slightly modify it so that it specializes well (as we will see, our construction is also closely related to a recent bijection by Kenyon et al.~\cite{KMSW}).
+We pick the bijection (called here $\Phi$) from~\cite{FPS09} for separating decompositions, but have to slightly modify it (the modified bijection is called $\Phi'$) so that it specializes well.
+As we will see in Section~\ref{sec:bijKMSW}, our construction $\Phi'$ is also closely related to a recent bijection by Kenyon et al.~\cite{KMSW}.